Instrument Rental and Storage

 Instruments that are lost or in need of repair during the usage period should be reported to the Operations and Concert Manager immediately.
 All minor damage or missing parts should be reported upon return of instrument.
 Damage beyond ordinary wear and tear may result in additional charges up to the full replacement cost of the instrument.
 No repair of DFPA instruments should be performed or contracted by student users.

 Access to the fleet of standard pianos (excluding the Yamaha Disklavier and C7 pianos) is available to all declared Music Majors and Minors free of charge.
-Access by non-Music students can be arranged for a fee (see Practice Room Usage policy).
-Usage of the premium piano collection requires permission of a piano instructor and is also free of charge.
+Access by non-Music students can be arranged for a fee (see Music Studio and Practice Room Usage policy).

 The DFPA maintains one practice organ for students with knowledge of organ playing.
 Usage of the organ requires permission of an organ instructor and is free of charge.

-Access to the Percussion Studio is available to registered percussion students only, under the same fee structure and availability restrictions as above.
+Access to the Percussion Studio is available to registered percussion students free of charge.
 Percussion instruments are a shared resource and may not be removed from the building.
 Priority of studio and instrument usage is determined on a case-by-case basis.
 Access to the studio requires a proximity (prox) card that registered students can pick-up at the Mundelein Center Information Desk.
 Use of a prox card by a person other than to whom it is issued is forbidden.
 Misuse of the studio may lead to suspension of access privileges.
-Prox cards must be returned at the end of each semester or the student will be charged a $30.00 replacement fee.
+Prox cards must be returned at the end of each semester or the student will be charged a $40.00 replacement fee.

 Students of the Department of Fine and Performing Arts (DFPA) with instruments too large to fit in the provided lockers may choose to leave their instrument in our Instrument Storage Room.
 This room is locked at all times and only accessible via proximity (prox) card.
 Instruments are left in this space at the sole risk of the student owner.
 Loyola University Chicago and the DFPA are not responsible for any loss or damage resulting from leaving instruments in this room.